 I was born in Wellington, New Zealand, then relocated with my family to Christchurch when I was 10.
 After graduating in law from the University of Canterbury, I returned to Wellington to commence my career in corporate and commercial law, followed by time at large law firms in London and Auckland.
 We (me, husband and puppy) returned to Christchurch in 2004 to be closer to family, and I’m now busy with 4 young children (and a not so young husband and dog).
 Over that time I have also tutored law students at the University of Canterbury and law graduates at the College of Law.

-My association with Good Shepherd in New Zealand and Australia has spanned the last 13 years, starting as an external legal advisor in New Zealand in 2003/2004, then joining the board of Aidanfield Holdings Limited in 2004.
+My association with Good Shepherd in New Zealand and Australia has spanned many years, starting as an external legal advisor in New Zealand in 2003/2004, then joining the board of Aidanfield Holdings Limited in 2004.
 On behalf of the Sisters, Aidanfield carried out a property subdivision of the Sisters’ land in Halswell, Christchurch.
 More recently I took on a project management role with Good Shepherd, initially to help establish the Good Shepherd New Zealand Trust and then to help build on and enhance the work of the Good Shepherd Sisters in New Zealand assisting disadvantaged women and girls.

 As a parent and member of a close knit community (which was hit severely by the 2010-2011 Christchurch earthquakes), I have a very real interest in contributing what I can, and putting to use the skiils I’ve learnt to date, to support and hopefully benefit my local community and also more widely other communities in Christchurch and beyond.
 I am currently on the board of trustees of the local primary school.